 CHARACTERISTICS: This pale blue catfish has a deeply forked tail and white chin barbels.
 The upper and lower jaws meet evenly, or the upper jaw may project slightly beyond the lower jaw.
 Distinguishing small blue catfish and channel catfish, Ictalurus punctatus, can be difficult, but the two species can usually be separated by anal fin shape and size.
 The anal fin on the blue catfish has 30 or more soft rays, and its free margin is straight.
 The anal fin on the channel catfish has 24 to 29 soft rays, and its free margin is rounded.
 In body color, the blue catfish is light blue, while the channel catfish is light yellow with small, scattered dark spots.
 See Cuvier and Valenciennes (1840) for the original description of blue catfish.

 ADULT SIZE: 18 to 24 in (460 to 610 mm).
-The Alabama state angling record (111 lb) was caught from Wheeler Reservoir on July 5, 1996.
-The previous state angling record (104 lb) was caught in Wheeler Reservoir on the Tennessee River in 1994.
+The Alabama state angling record (120 lb 4 oz) was caught from Holt Reservoirs on March 9, 2012.
+The previous Alabama was a world record at the time (111 lb), and it was caught from Wheeler Reservoir on July 5, 1996.
+Before that, the state angling record (104 lb) was caught in Wheeler Reservoir on the Tennessee River in 1994.
 During our river surveys, we infrequently collect and release blue catfish weighing 30 to 50 pounds; most specimens are 10 pounds or less.

 DISTRIBUTION: Blue catfish are widespread and occasionally abundant in the Mobile basin and Tennessee River.
 The appearance of a limited range above the Fall Line could be due to insufficient and improperly equipped sampling of large streams and rivers.
 Glodek (1979c) does not include the Conecuh River within the native range of this species, but our surveys confirmed its presence at five localities in the drainage.
 Blue catfish were accidentally introduced into the Choctawhatchee River in 1993, when heavy rains broke the dam of a private lake stocked with numerous brood fish.
 Most were caught by local anglers, but a few may persist in the area.